corgdesign/random-background/README.md

-# randomBackground.js
+# randomBackground.jquery.js
-Javascript function to add a random RGBA background to an element.
+jQuery function to add a random RGBA background to an element.

+Call function on element like so:

+randomBackground('div');